royreznik/Skillz2018/README.md

     * ADD: Camper Job, Push ability

 # Things to Fix / TODO by Priority
- +Camper Job  - FIXED
+ + Camper Job  - FIXED
- +IMPORTENT!
-Check for Campers - THE MOST IMPORTANT SHIT IN THIS GAME +Priority to double push
+ + IMPORTENT!
+Check for Campers - THE MOST IMPORTANT SHIT IN THIS GAME
+ + Priority to double push
- +Push away from city can push the Pirate into the Capsule +Saver - pirate that follow the capsule holder and save him from other pirates +Check if we should push our pirate to give him a boost +Implemets A* or dijkStar
+ + Push away from city can push the Pirate into the Capsule
+ + Saver - pirate that follow the capsule holder and save him from other pirates
+ + Check if we should push our pirate to give him a boost
+ + Implemets A* or dijkStar

 # License
 MIT License